angrykoala/wendigo/README.md

 ```

 **styles(selector)**
-Returns an object with all the computed css styles of the first element matching the given selector.
+Returns an object with all the computed css styles of the first element matching the given selector, throws if no element is found.

 ```js
 const styles = await browser.styles("h1.my-title");